MovieLabs/OMC/OMC-JSON/Docs/Overview/SchemaPractices.md

 This provides a level of safety in that only properties that have been described in the spec are included as part of the core payload.
 It also allows for new properties to be added and historical data to still be valid with versions equal to or greater than the version they were created with.

 To allow for proprietary data or extensions we include the `customData` property.
 Individual applications can include any data as a value for this.
-It is up to the sending and receiving parties to know how to interpret this field.
+It is up to the sending and receiving parties to know how to interpret the contents.
 We recommend that some sort of identifying key or namespace is used as an additional safeguard against collisions.

 The `customData` property can be useful for including additional metadata directly in a payload.
 For example, to include additional fields from an EXIF file as part of the structural characteristics of an image.
 In this case you might encode it like this: